 Pathrise is a full service organization that guides job-seekers through each step of their job search.
 We work extensively with software engineers by providing technical workshops, 1-on-1 mentoring sessions, and pair programming sessions.
 We also help our fellows with resumes and LinkedIn optimization, behavioral interview preparation, and salary negotiation.

-Because advancing technical skills is a crucial component of the job search, software engineers can use Daily Coding Problem in conjunction with Pathrise.
+Because advancing technical skills is a crucial component of the job search, software engineers can use the service in conjunction with Pathrise.
 You can also check out our list of 93 software engineering interview questions from top tech companies to practice.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.